weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 went to his classes, so there was no possible theme there.
 Peter to his disgust found himself drawing unwilling contrasts between these seances and similar moments spent with Joanna.
 Had there ever been any silences? silences?
-If there were they were filled with <span id="calibre_link-252" page-number="190" page-name="Page:There Is Confusion.djvu/196" page-index="196" page-quality="3" title="Page:There_Is_Confusion.djvu/196"></span>all sorts of tingling thoughts and meanings.
+If there were they were filled with all sorts of tingling thoughts and meanings.
 There was the night when Joanna leaned against him in Morningside Park.
 They had said nothing.
 But the very air about them was pulsing.
 How long ago all that seemed!
 Had it